Dr. Shelly Blunt

 Photo Credit: USI Photography Services

-Dr. Blunt arrived at USI in 1999, having completed her Ph.D. in organic chemistry at the University of Iowa, and after teaching one year at Southern Illinois University 1998-99.
-Dr. Blunt was promoted to associate professor in 2005, and a year later became associate dean of the Pott College of Science and Engineering.
+Blunt completed her Ph.D. in organic chemistry at the University of Iowa.
+She then taught for a year at Southern Illinois University in Carbondale before coming to USI as an assistant professor of chemistry in 1999.
+She was promoted to associate professor of chemistry in 2005, and joined the Office of the Dean as the associate dean of the Pott College of Science, Engineering, and Education in August 2006.